marijnh/Eloquent-JavaScript/18_http.md

 {{index "localStorage object", "note-taking example", "select (HTML tag)", "button (HTML tag)", "textarea (HTML tag)"}}

 The following code implements a crude note-taking application.
-It keeps a set of named notes, and allows the user to edit notes and create new ones.
+It keeps a set of named notes and allows the user to edit notes and create new ones.

 ```{lang: "text/html", startCode: true}